• Skip to main content

 Decor

-As children get older, decorating their rooms can be fun but it doesn’t have to break the bank.
+Decorating their rooms can be fun as children age, but it doesn’t have to break the bank.
 Set aside money for the home and grab decor as you see it at a good price.

-Don’t be afraid to upcycle pieces to add freshness and your own spin.
-Grab used or free furniture and apply some chalk paint for a whole new look.
+Don’t be afraid to upcycle pieces to add freshness and your spin.
+Grab used or free furniture and apply chalk paint for a new look to save you money in the long run.

-Get the kids involved for some artwork and crafts, too.
+Get the kids involved in some artwork and crafts, too.

 Toys